nextflow-io/training/docs/hello_nextflow/04_hello_channels.md

 1. Generate an index file for each BAM input file using Samtools
 2. Run the GATK HaplotypeCaller on each BAM input file to generate a GVCF of per-sample genomic variant calls
-3. Collect all the GVCFs and run joint genotyping on them to produce a cohort-level VCF.
+3. Collect all the GVCFs and combine them into a data store
+4. Run joint genotyping on the combined GVCF data store to produce a cohort-level VCF

 ### Dataset